yiisoft/yii2/docs/guide/db-migrations.md

 }
 ```

-If the migration name is of the form "add_xxx_from_yyy" or "remove_xxx_from_yyy" then a migration containing the appropriate addColumn and dropColumn statements will be created.
+If the migration name is of the form "add_xxx_from_yyy" or "drop_xxx_from_yyy" then a migration containing the appropriate addColumn and dropColumn statements will be created.

 ```php
 yii migrate/create add_position_from_post --fields=position:integer